PaulPauls/Neuroevolution_of_Augmenting_Topologies_Paper/README.md

       > NEAT is a TWEANN (Topology- and Weight-Evolving Artificial Neural Networks)
       > Referenced: Genetic CNN, Large Scale Evolution of Image Classifiers, Evolving Deep Neural Networks, NMode - Neuro-MODule Evolution, PathNet, Evolution Channels Gradient Descent in Super Neural Networks
+* [1] Real-time Neuroevolution of Augmented Topologies in Video Games: http://aigamedev.com/open/review/neuro-evolution-augmented-topologies/
+      > Based on 'Real-time Neuroevolution in the NERO Video Game' (see Conceptual Resources)
+      > Check out rtNEAT (real-time NEAT), possibly in the NERO framework
+      > Efficient technique, it starts out with a very simple set of behavior and only expands the search space when it is found to be beneficial
+      > Difference to other genetic algorithms is that it not only changes the weights of the neural net but also its structure